Headphones maker Monster files for $300 million ICO

 The audio equipment maker's revenue stream took a hit when Taiwanese phone maker HTC acquired a 51 percent stake in the Beats by Dr. Dre line of headphones in 2011.
 Apple then bought the company in 2014 for $3.2 billion.

-ICOs -- the sale of the digital assets central to the cryptocurrency technology – have captured the interest of investors as the value of virtual currencies such as Bitcoin, Ethereum and itecoin skyrocketed and plummeted.
-The furor lead SEC Chairman Jay Clayton to warn investors last year that cryptocurrency and ICOs hold substantially less investor protection than traditional securities markets, creating an environment ripe for scams and market manipulation.
+ICOs -- the sale of the digital assets central to the cryptocurrency technology -- have captured the interest of investors as the value of virtual currencies such as Bitcoin, Ethereum and Litecoin skyrocketed and plummeted.
+The furor led SEC Chairman Jay Clayton to warn investors last year that cryptocurrency and ICOs hold substantially less investor protection than traditional securities markets, creating an environment ripe for scams and market manipulation.
 He urged investors to weigh those risks before making an investment.

 Security: Stay up-to-date on the latest in breaches, hacks, fixes and all those cybersecurity issues that keep you up at night.